Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Have at least $50,000 in retirement savings

 While this isn’t a legal requirement, using an account with less than $50,000 may not be worth the cost.
 Also, most providers won’t work with accounts that have less than $50,000, meaning that you might have to do it yourself.

 Start a C corporation

-C corporations are type of tax status for corporations.
+A C corporation is a type of tax status for corporations.
 Your business must have this tax status to be eligible for a ROBS.

 They pay taxes on their annual revenue before their shareholders get their cut of the business.
 The shareholders then pay income tax on the already-taxed money they receive.
 New corporations are C corporations by default.
 To save on taxes, some file to become S corporations, which only pay taxes after shareholders get their funds.